dzhang55/rust-chess/REPORT.md

 I built upon our WebSocket Chat homework to create a multiplayer game of Chess!
 I implemented all the chess logic on the server side, then modified the Action protocol in order to allow the client to communicate with the server in order to highlight potential moves, make moves, and so on.

+Overall, I spent between 20-30 hours on this project.

 ## Accomplishments